ylf951/CourseProjects/Tomasulo-Algorithm-Visualization/README.md

     When both operands ready then execute; if not ready, watch Common Data Bus for result.
   - Write result-finish exection (WB)
     Write on Common Data Bus to all awaiting units; mark reservation station available.
+3. Notice
+  - There are only six types of instruction in